 City Council and Town Hall Meetings

 The Lexington City Council holds regularly scheduled meetings on the second and fourth Monday of the month (with the exception of July and December whereby one meeting is held on the second Monday) at City Hall at 7:00 p.m.
-The Mayor and City Council also hold monthly Town Hall meetings rotating among the City's six wards to share information on City government and to gain input or hear concerns from citizens.
+The Mayor and City Council also hold bimonthly Town Hall meetings rotating among the City's wards to share information on City government and to gain input or hear concerns from citizens.